Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

    y = \frac {((c_2 x) + c_1)x + c_0}{(d_2 x) + d_1}   \:\:\:\: if \:x_{lower}< x < x_{upper}

 Although these two conditions have different formulas, they can merge into one formula with parameters configured by which range that :math:`x` belongs to.
-As shown in the diagram below, if parameters took the value at left, it would become the first formula above.
-If at right, it would become the second formula above.
+As shown in the following diagram, if parameters took the value at left, it becomes the first formula above.
+If at right, it becomes the second formula above.

 .. image:: /images/combine_branch.png
    :alt: Combine branch